playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 > Type 'Event' is not assignable to type 'string'.

-This is because we need to import the `FormsModule` in our closest `NgModel` to use `ngModel` bindings
+This is because we need to import the `FormsModule` in our closest `NgModule` to use `ngModel` bindings

 ```typescript {2,6}
 import { NgModule } from '@angular/core';